aeharding/sevenhills/src/solo-rates.md

 </tbody>
 </table>

-Please note that the above rates are if you buy each jump separately (which would end up totalling $2425). __However, you can save significantly__ [by purchasing a package](../packages).
+Please note that the above rates apply if you buy each jump separately (which would end up totalling $2425). __However, you can save significantly__ [by purchasing a package](../packages).

-__Note:__ The above table is an example of costs to get your "A" license.
+__Note:__ The above table is an example of estimated costs to get your "A" license.
 Various factors, such as long breaks in training, can require repeat jumps.